 Since the COVID-19 has hit the world, the factor has become an important affair to bring changes in the eCommerce Supply Chain to survive and stay ahead of the eCommerce competition.

-According to the statistics collected by invespcro – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics are becoming the top priority of eCommerce business.
+According to the statistics collected by investors – Supply Chains are feeling the pressure to expand and improve by 73%, and 30% of the Supply Chain leaders agree that logistics is becoming the top priority of the eCommerce business.

 What are the Supply Chain and Supply Chain Management?